textpattern/textpattern.github.io/tags/search-result-count.md

 </txp:if_search />
 ```

-Displays the number of articles returned (e.g. 5) as follows: @5 hits@.
+Displays the number of articles returned (e.g. 5) as follows: `5 hits`.

 Other tags used: "if_search":http://docs.textpattern.io/tags/if-search.